 The 2023 Merced Field of Honor is a program of the Colonial Flag Foundation.

 just follow this link ---->.

 Merced Sunrise Rotary

 The Merced Sunrise Rotary is a non-profit 501(c)(3) organization chartered on 22 May 1985.
-One of the many projects that our club engages in to serve our community is the Merced Field of Honor.
-The inauguration year of the Merced Field of Honor took place in November 2013.
+One of the many projects that our club engages in the service our community is the Merced Field of Honor.
+The inauguration of the Merced Field of Honor took place in November 2013.
 The goal of this community service project is to serve our community by honoring veterans, active duty military and first responders - police, firefighters and emergency medical service personnel.
-In that imaginational year we placed 1,000 U.S. American flags on the front lawn of Merced College, our co-sponsor for this event.
+In that inaugural year we placed 1,000 U.S. American flags on the front lawn of Merced College, our co-sponsor for this event.